Borders in VBA Excel

 Example #2 – Change the Border Using VBA Borders Around Method

-We can also change the borders of the cell by using the VBA Borders Around method.
-Once the range of cells or cells is mentioned, we need to access the VBA Borders Around method.
+We can also change the cell's borders using the VBA Borders Around method.
+Once we mention the range of cells or cells, we need to access the VBA Borders Around method.

 Open parenthesis to see all the parameters.

-We can mention the line style, color of the line, border weight, and many more things we can do with this method.
+We can mention the line style, color, border weight, and many more things we can do with this method.

 Code: